-- 2.1 The CRA and its analysts should use care and professional judgment to maintain both the substance and appearance of independence and objectivity. - 2.2 The determination of a credit rating should be influenced only by factors relevant to the credit assessment. - 2.3 The CRA should not forbear or refrain from taking a rating action based on the potential effect (economic, political, or otherwise) of the action on the CRA, an issuer, an investor, or other market participant. - 2.4 The credit rating a CRA assigns to an issuer or security should not be affected by the existence of or potential for a business relationship between the CRA (or its affiliates) and the issuer (or its affiliates) or any other party, or the non-existence of such a relationship. - 2.5 The CRA should separate its credit rating business and CRA analysts from any other businesses of the CRA, including consulting businesses, that may present a conflict of interest.
+- 2.1 The CRA should not forbear or refrain from taking a rating action based on the potential effect (economic, political, or otherwise) of the action on the CRA, an issuer, an investor, or other market participant. - 2.2 The CRA and its analysts should use care and professional judgment to maintain both the substance and appearance of independence and objectivity. - 2.3 The determination of a credit rating should be influenced only by factors relevant to the credit assessment. - 2.4 The credit rating a CRA assigns to an issuer or security should not be affected by the existence of or potential for a business relationship between the CRA (or its affiliates) and the issuer (or its affiliates) or any other party, or the non-existence of such a relationship. - 2.5 The CRA should separate, operationally and legally, its credit rating business and CRA analysts from any other businesses of the CRA, including consulting businesses, that may present a conflict of interest.
+The CRA should ensure that ancillary business operations which do not necessarily present conflicts of interest with the CRA's rating business have in place procedures and mechanisms designed to minimize the likelihood that conflicts of interest will arise.